Radial and Non-Radial Oscillations of Protoneutron Stars with Hyperonic Composition: Abstract

 \section{Abstract}

-This paper explores radial and non-radial oscillations of protoneutron stars (PNSs) as they evolve from hot, neutrino-rich states through deleptonization to cold, catalyzed configurations.
-The equation of state (EoS) is modeled using a density-dependent relativistic mean-field framework, with stellar evolution guided by entropy and lepton fraction.
-Both nucleonic and hyperonic matter compositions are considered.
-Non-radial $f$- and $p_1$-mode oscillations are computed using the Cowling approximation and full general relativity.
-The presence of trapped neutrinos increases the Cowling approximation error for $f$-modes, which decreases during deleptonization and rises again in the cold phase.
-In contrast, $p_1$-modes exhibit the highest errors during intermediate evolutionary stages due to complex pressure and density gradients at this stage.
-The emergence of hyperons modestly increases the oscillation frequencies in both $f$- and $p_1$-modes.
-Additionally, existing universal relations for the $f$-mode frequency and damping time lack model independence for PNSs, motivating the proposition of a more robust and realistic relation in this work.
-In particular, our universal relation with moment of inertia shows excellent agreement across all evolutionary stages, highlighting $\tilde{\eta}$ as an effective temperature-sensitive scaling for model-independent asteroseismology.
-The radial oscillation properties for a $1.4\,M_\odot$ PNS across different evolutionary stages using nucleonic and hyperonic EoSs are also investigated.
-Our analysis reveals that both the displacement ($\xi$) and pressure perturbation ($\eta$) profiles are sensitive to thermal conditions, composition, and stellar compactness.
-Hyperonic stars exhibit higher oscillation frequencies, altered node structures, and enhanced pressure perturbation amplitudes due to the softening of the EoS.
-The frequency separation $\Delta \nu_n$ and the fundamental mode frequency $\nu_0$ show clear distinctions between nucleonic and hyperonic models, with hyperons inducing nonlinear behaviors and enhanced sensitivity to core structure.
-These signatures provide valuable diagnostic tools to probe the internal composition and evolution of PNS and constrain the dense matter EoS through asteroseismology.
+This paper explores radial and non-radial oscillations of protoneutron stars (PNSs) as they evolve from hot, neutrino-rich configurations through deleptonization to cold, catalyzed states.
+The equation of state (EoS) is modeled using a density-dependent relativistic mean-field framework, with stellar evolution characterized by changes in entropy and lepton fraction.
+Both nucleonic and hyperonic compositions are considered.
+Non-radial $f$- and $p_1$-mode oscillations are computed using both the Cowling approximation and the full General Relativistic framework.
+Trapped neutrinos initially increase the error in the Cowling approximation for $f$-modes, which decreases during deleptonization and rises again in the cold phase.
+In contrast, $p_1$-mode errors peak during intermediate stages due to evolving pressure and density gradients.
+The emergence of hyperons modestly raises oscillation frequencies in both modes.
+Existing universal relations for $f$-mode frequency and damping time lack model independence for PNSs, motivating a more robust relation.
+In particular, our proposed universal relation involving the moment of inertia and $\tilde{\eta}$ shows strong agreement across all evolutionary phases, offering a temperature-sensitive, model-independent scaling for asteroseismology.
+Radial oscillations of a $1.4\,M_\odot$ PNS are also studied for different EoSs.
+Our results show that displacement ($\xi$) and pressure perturbation ($\eta$) profiles are highly sensitive to thermal state, composition, and compactness.
+Hyperonic stars show higher frequencies, altered node structures, and stronger pressure perturbations due to EoS softening.
+Differences in frequency separation $\Delta \nu_n$ and fundamental frequency $\nu_0$ between nucleonic and hyperonic models provide clear observational diagnostics for probing the interiors of PNSs and constraining the EoS of dense matter.